PrEP Provider Toolkit

 • Decrease bone mineral density (BMD)- only observed in 3-4% of HIV-infected individuals taking medications with TDF.
 In clinical trials TDF was associated with slightly greater decreases in BMD and increases in biochemical markers of bone metabolism.
 Also, parathyroid hormone and 1,25 Vitamin D levels were also higher with TDF users.
 Unclear if it would be seen in HIV-uninfected individuals taking fewer antiretroviral meds 2,3.

-• Severe Acute Exacerbations of Hepatitis B in patients with HBV.
+• Severe Acute Exacerbations of Hepatitis B in clients with HBV.

 • Lactic Acidosis and Severe Hepatomegaly.